kylebebak/dotfiles/README.md

 My dotfiles.
 The ones worth looking at are `.tmux.conf`, `.bash_profile` and the ones in `.helpers` / `.zshhelpers`.

-ZLE, the __zsh line editor__, is very cool, and [this post](http://sgeb.io/posts/2014/04/zsh-zle-custom-widgets/) explains how to get the most out of it.
-If you use `zsh` it's worth a read.

 ## Local
 To ensure the dotfiles are sourced correctly, clone this repo __into your home directoy__ and run the following command:

 ~~~sh